Personal Care Home Visits

-- A visit to a patient with an “acute illness”, which occurs during the physician’s routine attendance at the institution, shall be paid as an office visit appropriate to each bloc of practice.
+- A visit to a patient with an acute illness*, which occurs during the physician’s routine attendance at the institution, shall be paid as an office visit appropriate to each bloc of practice.

-A “routine” visit, which occurs during your routine attendance at a PCH, should be claimed under tariff 8511, Chronic Care.
+A routine visit, which occurs during your routine attendance at a PCH, should be claimed under tariff 8511 — Chronic Care.

-Bear in mind that tariff 8511 is a visit fee (and not a daily care fee) and, therefore, you are required to personally attend to the patient and make the appropriate notation on the patient chart to evidence the interaction between you and the patient.
+Therefore, you are required to personally attend to the patient and make the appropriate notation on the patient chart to evidence the interaction between you and the patient.

-The Manual defines an “acute illness” as:
+The Manual defines an acute illness as:

-an illness of such a nature that the physician would likely have been requested to make a special trip to visit the patient, were the physician not scheduled for a routine attendance at the institution on the day the illness arises
+“an illness of such a nature that the physician would likely have been requested to make a special trip to visit the patient, were the physician not scheduled for a routine attendance at the institution on the day the illness arises.”